-By Jessica Bubenheim, on 13 July 2020
+By Jessica Bubenheim, on 18 May 2021

 To be truly effective, a digital marketing plan must include all the necessary information and be practical.
 If you dedicate time, care, and resources, the results will be worth it.
 So, let's review how to make an effective digital marketing plan step by step.
 No need to take notes, we’ve created a downloadable template just for you!

 What You Need in a Digital Marketing Plan

 A digital marketing plan is a document that includes (at minimum) the following information.

 - The environment of the brand in question.
 In this context, environment refers to the current market situation, including consumer and competitor analyses.